3 observations after Sixers finish road trip on high note by dominating Nets

 The Sixers began the second period with Maxey next to four bench players.
 Maxey started 1 for 7 from the floor, but Martin helped offset those shooting struggles by sinking everything he put up.

-Martin made his first seven field goals.
-He hit tough shots in isolation and attacked well in the open floor.
+Martin made his first seven field goals, hitting tough shots in isolation and attacking well in the open floor.
 Then, with the Brooklyn defense focused on stopping him, Martin drove baseline and dropped off an assist to Andre Drummond.

 Though Martin, George and Embiid were the standouts, the Sixers’ performance was strong on many fronts to build a 17-point halftime lead.
 The team’s defensive showing was much better than in Thursday night’s blowout loss to the Warriors; the Nets committed 22 turnovers in the game.